Reading Hospital

-Reading Hospital is a 738-bed non-profit teaching hospital located in West Reading, Pennsylvania.
-The hospital was established in 1867 and is a part of Tower Health System.
+Reading Hospital is a 697-bed non-profit teaching hospital located in West Reading, Pennsylvania.
+The hospital was established in 1867 and is the anchor institution of Tower Health.

-Reading Hospital is a certified stroke center, and the emergency department includes a level I trauma center.
+Reading Hospital is a level I trauma center and certified stroke center.
+With more than 133,500 annual visits, the emergency department is the single busiest site in Pennsylvania and the 11th busiest nationwide.
 The hospital operates several residency training programs for newly graduated physicians such as internal medicine, internal medicine osteopathic, transitional year, family medicine, OB/GYN, emergency medicine, anesthesiology, general surgery, neurology, podiatric surgery & psychiatry.
 One year pharmacy residency is also offered.
 The residency programs are accredited by the Accreditation Council for Graduate Medical Education.
 The internal medicine residency is also accredited by the American Osteopathic Association.